Evolutionary Biology Lab

 HomePeopleResearchPublicationsPhotographyOpportunitiesContact

-The antler fly is a small (2-3 mm body length) piophilid that breeds exclusively on the discarded antlers of cervids such as moose and deer (Bonduriansky 1995; Bonduriansky and Brooks 1999).
-The antler fly's extreme specialization on a rare resource is associated with a remarkable site fidelity, which makes this species an ideal model system for longitudinal field studies.
+The antler fly is a small (2-3 mm body length) piophilid that breeds exclusively on shed antlers of cervids such as moose and deer (Bonduriansky 1995; Bonduriansky and Brooks 1999).
+The antler fly's extreme specialization on this rare resource has resulted in the evolution of remarkable site fidelity: the flies (especially males) typically return to the same antler every day.
+This behaviour makes it possible--almost uniquely among known insect species--to collect highly detailed longitudinal data on survival and reproduction of these insects in the wild.

 For scale: male antler flies running past a Canadian penny